Recent Publication:

-Chad graduated magna cum laude from the University of Miami School of Law, where he graduated in the top 10 percent of his class.
-He was elected to membership in the Order of the Coif and earned the Dean’s Certificate of Achievement in Torts and Federal Income Tax.
+Chad earned his bachelor’s degree from The College of New Jersey and his law degree magna cum laude from the University of Miami School of Law.
+Chad graduated from law school in the top 10% of his class and was elected to membership in the Order of the Coif.
 While in law school, Chad served as executive editor of the University of Miami Business Law Review.
-He also received the George Paterson Endowed Scholarship and the Priscilla Jewett Schneller Scholarship.
-Prior to attending law school, Chad graduated from The College of New Jersey with a degree in business administration.
+He also earned the Dean’s Certificate of Achievement in Torts and Federal Income Tax and received the George Paterson Endowed Scholarship and the Priscilla Jewett Schneller Scholarship.

 News